ColumbiaCGUI/MercuryMessaging/README.md

 Done!

+## ISMAR 2024

+A library of debugging features and UI for Mercury was presented at ISMAR 2024 with the title *An XR GUI for Visualizing Messages in ECS Architectures*.

+This demo will be available soon at the ACM digital library.

 ## CHI 2018

 *Mercury* was presented at CHI 2018.
 The paper is available online at the ACM Digital Library.